NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 It is through the combination of these core ideas that testable predictions of "extreme-scale" physics can be made.
 But, before those predictions are in fact made, further details of each of these ideas are required to be understood.

 == Equations of Motion <sec:EOM>

 According to classical mechanics, the motion for any and every object in the universe can be determined for all time using only its current position, current velocity, and the forces acting on it @Landau1976Mechanics.
-The foundation on which this principle lies is the _equation of motion_.
-While the underlying idea is the same from one EOM to another, the motion of objects can depend on many different sources.
+The foundation on which this principle lies is the _equation of motion_ (e.g. Newton's Second Law), which dictates how motion changes in time, or both time and space.
+These EOMs can be solved via numerical methods, but some methods better suited for specific problems than others, especially when considering the tradeoff between the accuracy of the result and the level of approximation.
+Additionally, some straight-forward methods solve the EOM by accurately stepping through time, but others first make an estimate of the solution, somehow make corrections to that guess, and then keep doing that until the desired accuracy is achieved.

 === Initial Value Problems